MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 Outside of these folders you can find the `main.py` script, which is the core script of the code, handling training/evaluation/prediction based on the specified command line arguments, as described above.

 You can also find the default command line parameters inside the `config.yaml` file, and the depencies for the conda environment inside `environment.yml`.

+The `vectorization_tries/` folder contains gpu accelerated versiions of the code, which resulted less efficient compared to the CPU multi-processing implementation.